ChargeChan/My-Programming-Language/README.md

 | number | adds user input to the stack as an int |
 | char | adds user input to the stack as a single char |
 | stringArray | pushes each character the user typed into the stack in the order typed |
+ex: `PROMPT number` will stop the code to ask for user input

 ## Variables
-Two kinds of variables: Standard python variables and integers Here's how to assign a value to a variable in some different ways `var awesome = swag`
+Two kinds of variables: Standard python variables and integers.
+Here's how to assign a value to a variable in some different ways
+`var awesome = swag`
 `int counter =1`
 `var message =i love you`
-It will automatically truncate any spaces inbetween the = and after your input
+It will automatically truncate any spaces in between the = and after your input

 ## Timestamps
 Timestamps are just labels like in Assembly